Skip to content

 Writing Documentation

 This project follows a structured approach to documentation.
-Each module should have its own markdown file in the docs/batistatemplate/ directory.
+Each module should have its own markdown file in the docs/flux/ directory, organized by topic.
 Documentation files might include:

 1. Overview: A brief description of the module's purpose and key features